WebOrigami/docs/src/content/language/tutorial.md

 ## Create a virtual folder of thumbnails

-You could write formulas to create a thumbnail for each image in the `images` folder — but the Origami `@map` function lets you define the transformation of all the images with a single line.
+You could write formulas to create a thumbnail for each image in the `images` folder — but the Origami `map` function lets you define the transformation of all the images with a single line.

 <span class="tutorialStep"></span> **Try it:** Switch to the Glitch editor window.
 In `site.ori`, delete the formula for `small.jpg` and replace it with the following `thumbnails` formula: